hungdoba/news.adayroi.jp-scraper/README.md

-# News Scraper for Adayroi.jp
+# News Scraper for hungba.net

 A Python-based news scraping and processing pipeline that fetches articles from some news resource in the internet, groups them, translates content, and deploys to a Next.js website.